- 19 Feb 2024

 Installing With/Without Encryption Keys

 New Installation or Upgrade With No Keys Found

 The installer prompts the Encryption Keys screen when installing to a machine with no previous installation passwords or data or to a server with no found encryption keys.
 The user may enter a previous encryption key file and select Restore Key File to locate its respective Kay.dat file and apply it to the installation.

 If no keys are found, then the database contains no encrypted data.
 The Keys.dat file is only generated once an encryption event occurs.

 Upon generating a new encryption key, the Keys.dat file can be found in the installbackup folder located via C:\Program Files\Decisions\installbackup once installed.

 The screenshot below represents a new installation's Encryption Keys screen.

 The screenshot depicts the Encryption Keys window during installation with a pre-existing server without Encryption Keys.

 Upgrade Installation With Keys

-If configured and saved keys are found during installation, then the installer can restore or reuse them with no additional action needed.
+If configured and saved keys are found during installation, the installer can restore or reuse them without additional action.